Gymnastics at the 1904 Summer Olympics – Men's rope climbing

-The men's rope climbing was an artistic gymnastics event held as part of the gymnastics at the 1904 Summer Olympics programme.
-It was the second time the event was held at the Olympics.
-An unknown number of gymnasts competed; only three are known, all American.
-The competition was held on Friday, October 28, 1904.
+The men's rope climbing was an artistic gymnastics event held as part of the gymnastics programme at the 1904 Summer Olympics.
+It was the second time the event had been included in the Olympics.
+An unknown number of gymnasts competed, but only three are known, all of whom were American.
+The competition was held on Friday, 28 October 1904.
 George Eyser won the event, with Charles Krause second and Emil Voigt third.

 Background

 This was the second appearance of the event, which was held four times.
 The event had been held in 1896 and would appear again in 1924 and 1932.
 The five-time reigning AAU champion, Edward Kunath, did not compete.

 Competition format

-The rope climb was 25 feet (7.62 metres) in height.
+The rope climb was set at a height of 25 feet (7.62 metres).
 Each contestant had three attempts.
 The fastest of the three climbs counted.
-Unlike in 1896, there were no style points—only speed counted.
+Unlike in 1896, there were no style points; only speed counted.